QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 ### Integrals

-We can compute definite and indefinite integrals using `integrate` function
+We can compute definite and indefinite integrals using the `integrate` function

 ```{code-cell} ipython3
 # Calculate the indefinite integral